fflewddur/tophat/README.md

 Contributions to improve TopHat are welcome!
 To avoid duplicate work, check [the issue tracker](https://github.com/fflewddur/tophat/issues) first.
 If an issue doesn't already exist for your idea, please create one.

+To keep the code format consistent, please use `eslint` before submitting a PR.
+You can install eslint by running the command `npm install eslint` from the TopHat repo directory.
+To run the linter, use the command `./node_modules/eslint/bin/eslint.js . --ext .js`; alternatively, the ESLint plugin for VS Code will automatically run the linter for you.

 ### Useful development commands